Captaingreatvalue/Captaingreatvalue/README.md

-me have developed a solid security mindset, allowing me to address critical issues proactively and prevent major incidents from happening.
+I have developed a solid security mindset, allowing me to address critical issues proactively and prevent major incidents from happening.
 ## Objective